Angeloxo77/cloud-security-detection-lab/doc/documentation.md

     policy: deny
 ```
 ### SSH Configuration Playbook
-We will disable SSH password authentication
+We will disable SSH password authentication and root login
 ```yaml
 - name: Install SSH service if it is not by default ansible.builtin.package: